Wormhole Solutions and Pre-inflationary Epoch in $F(R, T)$ Gravity with Axion Fields: gravity coupled with axion

-Euclidean wormholes can be interpreted as tunneling events leading to the creation of baby universes~\cite{Coleman:1988cy}.
-A regular wormhole at $ \tau = 0 $ is characterized by a finite spatial size $ a(0) = a_0 \neq 0 $ and an initial size derivative of zero, \( \dot{a}(0) = 0 \).
-For infinitesimal \( \tau \), it can be expanded as:
+The Euclidean wormholes can be interpreted as tunneling events leading to the creation of baby universes~\cite{Coleman:1988cy}.
+A regular wormhole at $ \tau = 0 $ is characterized by a finite spatial size $ a(0) = a_0 \neq 0 $ and a vanishing initial derivative of the scale factor, \( \dot{a}(0) = 0 \).
+For infinitesimal \( \tau \), it can be expanded as~\cite{Lavrelashvili:2026zsw,Jonas:2023ipa}:

-Analytic continuation to Minkowski time, defined as \( t = -i\tau \), the expression for transforms to:
+By performing analytic continuation to Minkowski time through \( t = -i\tau \), the expression transforms into:

-For GS wormholes, the "throat" represents a minimum, implying $\ddot{a}(0) > 0$, which corresponds to a contracting universe.
-In contrast, to facilitate an expanding wormhole, it is required that $\ddot{a}(0) < 0$, indicating that the "throat" acts as a local maximum of the size function.
+For GS wormholes, the ``throat'' represents a minimum, implying $\ddot{a}(0) > 0$, which corresponds to a contracting universe.
+In contrast, to facilitate an expanding wormhole, it is required that $\ddot{a}(0) < 0$, indicating that the ``throat'' acts as a local maximum of the size function.

-The Friedmann constraint ,the second equation of Eq. $\left( \ref{e13}\right)$, establishes a connection between the initial values of the scale factor $a_0 $ and the scalar field $\phi_0 $,
+At $\tau = 0$, the second equation of Eq. $\left( \ref{e13}\right)$ reduces to the Friedmann constraint, which establishes a connection between the initial values of the scale factor $a_0$ and the scalar field $\phi_0$.